 Honoring Our Past Community Lecture

-Join community members as they discuss the meaning and history of Dia De Los Muertos and honor the Native American community on Thursday, October 23 at the Sacramento History Museum from 6:30PM to 9:00PM.
+Community members discussed the meaning and history of Dia De Los Muertos and honored the Native American community on Thursday, October 23 at the Sacramento History Museum from 6:30PM to 9:00PM.

 Dia De Los Muertos Celebration

-Finishing off our programs will be a large-scale Dia De Los Muertos celebration in front of the Sacramento History Museum on Saturday, November 1st from 6:00PM to midnight.
-Featured will be a procession and lighting of altar led by Kalpulli Maquilli Tonatiuh (Aztec Dancers), interactive community altars, pop up art exhibit, family activities, games, calavera face painting, vendors, and a music stage.
+Finishing off our programs was a large-scale Dia De Los Muertos celebration in front of the Sacramento History Museum on Saturday, November 1st from 6:00PM to midnight.
+Featured was a procession and lighting of altar led by Kalpulli Maquilli Tonatiuh (Aztec Dancers), interactive community altars, pop up art exhibit, family activities, games, calavera face painting, vendors, and a music stage.